ndeepak/subdomain-enumerator/README.md

 # Subdomain Enumerator

-A simple passive subdomain enumeration tool written in Python.
+A lightweight, passive subdomain discovery tool for authorized reconnaissance and asset discovery.

-It collects subdomains from:
+It pulls results from public certificate transparency data and, optionally, the SecurityTrails API, then normalizes and deduplicates the discovered hostnames into a clean output file.

+## Why use it

+- Fast and simple to run
+- Faithful to passive discovery workflows
+- No browser automation or noisy scanning
+- Produces a plain-text list of valid subdomains
+- Safe for open-source sharing with clear responsible-use guidance

+## Sources used

-- SecurityTrails API (optional)
+- SecurityTrails API (optional, requires an API key)
-- crt.sh / Certificate Transparency logs
+- crt.sh certificate transparency logs
+- Local validation and deduplication for clean output

+## Features

+- Passive subdomain enumeration
+- Optional SecurityTrails integration
+- crt.sh queries for certificate-based discovery
+- Retry, backoff, and rate-limit handling
 - Duplicate and wildcard cleanup
-- Plain-text output

-## Features

-- Passive enumeration
-- SecurityTrails API support
-- crt.sh certificate-based discovery
-- Retry and exponential backoff for crt.sh
-- Duplicate removal
-- Domain validation
+- Domain validation for hostnames under the target domain
-- Simple `.txt` output
+- Output saved as a `.txt` file with one hostname per line

 ## Requirements